Install Sentry Self-Hosted on EC2 with Docker, Forge & SSL

 docker compose up --wait

-Expected: dozens of containers, and web
+Expected: dozens of containers, and web, nginx, worker show (healthy).

 4) Bind Sentry to localhost & configure Nginx (Forge)